BABY HORSE PICTURES

 Venturing out to capture baby horse pictures introduced me to this mare and foal that left their memory.
 This interaction has made the pair of horses an invaluable addition to my contemporary art gallery.

-MORE OF OUR BABY HORSE PICTURES
+MORE BABY HORSE PICTURES

 This horse was so powerful when he ran I could clearly see he was the alpha male.